myzhang1029/codes/thekit/README.md

 ## Fourth Gen
-The fourth generation is even more power-efficient because it is a Raspberry Pi Pico W program with all the previous features.
+The fourth generation is even more power-efficient because it is a Raspberry Pi Pico W program with all the previous features ([thekit4_pico_w](thekit4_pico_w)).
 I had to create it because the SD card on the Pi failed.
 I coded most of the server routines from scratch based on LwIP.